GlobalSolutions365/XrmProjectTemplateCQS/readme.md

 Figuring out the exact flow of commands and events can become confusing.
 Part of the solution is a simple tool called **FlowVisualizer** found in Tools\FlowVisualizer.
 It's a simple console application that scans the Domain assembly (containing your commands, events etc.) and prints out a visual representation of the configured flows.

 Additionally it also detect infinite event loops, which might help detect errors in the configuration.
-An event loop is if an event handler further in the flow produces an event that was handled previously.
+An event loop happens when an event handler further in the flow produces an event that was handled previously.

 For example consider this flow:
 ```